michirem/FE21-CR5-MichaelR/README.md

 # FE21-CR5-MichaelR

 The following criteria were graded:
 - Create a GitHub Repository named: FE21-CR5-YourName.
 Push the files into it and send the link through the learning management system (lms).
-Add codefactorygit as a collaborator and assure your repository is set to private.
+Add a collaborator and assure your repository is set to private.
 See an example of a GitHub link below: https://github.com/JohnDoe/repositoryname.git
 - create the class Locations based on the specifications.
 - create at least 2 Locations objects by invoking a constructor call and save them in an array (class constructors usage is mandatory, do NOT use JSON and parsing).